bragagia/kana-p/README.md

 You can show the tray by clicking on the tiny **<** at right.

-Digits at left are all your differents desktop.
+Digits at the left are all your differents desktop.

-Letters at right show some informations of your computer :
+Letters at the right show some informations of your computer :
 - w => wifi, in percentage
 - d => Download rate, in megabytes per second
 - u => Upload rate, in megabytes per second